Prevent in Scotland - Q&A Briefing

 Q. What happens when someone is referred to Prevent?

 A. No matter the ideology or idea which sits behind vulnerability (if indeed this is clear), the collective focus is always the early identification of risk to an individual in order to safeguard their well-being.
 In certain cases a referral initially considered to be Prevent related might more appropriately be dealt with by partner agencies using existing internal safeguarding processes and procedures.
-On receipt of a Prevent referral, Police Scotland’s Prevent Delivery Units undertake an initial assessment of vulnerability before agreeing the appropriate response with partners.
-Where a vulnerable individual has been identified, multi-agency partners will usually come together as part of a Prevent Professional Concerns panel (a ‘PPC’ panel) to discuss what support they could provide which would benefit the individual concerned.
+On receipt of a Prevent referral, Police Scotland’s Prevent Delivery Unit undertakes an initial assessment of vulnerability before agreeing the appropriate response with partners.
+Where a vulnerable individual is identified as requiring support via Prevent Case Management (PCM), multi-agency partners will come together as part of a Prevent Multi-Agency Panel (PMAP) to discuss what support they could provide which would benefit the individual concerned.

 Q. Who makes Prevent referrals?